Skip to main content

 Different countries across the world

-Women4Biodiversity has been advancing gender equality in restoration processes globally since 2021.
-To give this engagement a bigger push, Women4Biodiversity launched the Restore HER Rights Initiative to foster a collaborative space for learning and advocacy around gender-responsive approaches to ecosystem restoration.
-The Restore HER Rights Initiative aims to empower community-led restoration processes and amplify women’s vital contributions to ecosystem restoration.
+We have been advancing gender equality in restoration processes globally since 2021.
+To give this engagement a bigger push, we have launched the Restore Her Rights Initiative to foster a collaborative space for learning and advocacy around gender-responsive approaches to ecosystem restoration.
+The Restore Her Rights Initiative aims to empower community-led restoration processes and amplify women’s vital contributions to ecosystem restoration.

-In October 2024, during the sixteenth Conference of Parties on the Convention on Biological Diversity (CBD COP16), Women4Biodiversity launched a compendium of Restore HER Rights case studies that reflected community-led and gender-responsive approaches to ecosystem restoration from Asia, Africa, Latin America and the Pacific Islands.
+In October 2024, during the sixteenth Conference of Parties on the United Nations Convention on Biological Diversity (CBD COP16), we launched a compendium of Restore Her Rights case studies that reflected community-led and gender-responsive approaches to ecosystem restoration from Asia, Africa, Latin America and the Pacific Islands.
 These case studies highlighted the impact of women-led restoration initiatives, including improved community health, progress toward food sovereignty, advancing self-determination, and enhanced leadership in decision-making.

 For more details or questions: [email protected]